 How it all started...

-On September 1, 1992, 35 believers met along with Rev. Dr. Kirk T. Houston Sr. to consider the propriety of organizing a new fellowship of believers.
-After prayer and deliberation group agreed to the establishment of the “Fellowship” under the name Gethsemane Community Fellowship.
-The fellowship was not referred to as a “church” at the time because in the Baptist tradition a newly organized fellowship of believers must be approved and set apart by the local Baptist association or Baptist ministers conference.
-On December 29, 1993 Gethsemane was set apart as a Baptist Church by representative clergy of the Tidewater Metro Baptist Ministers Conference.
+On September 1, 1992, 35 believers met with Rev. Dr. Kirk T. Houston, Sr. to consider the propriety of organizing a new fellowship of believers.
+After prayer and deliberation, the group agreed to the establishment of the “Fellowship” under the name Gethsemane Community Fellowship.
+At that time, the fellowship was not referred to as a “church” because in the Baptist tradition, a newly organized fellowship of believers must be approved and set apart by the local Baptist association or Baptist ministers' conference.
+On December 29, 1993, Gethsemane was set apart as a Baptist Church by representative clergy of the Tidewater Metro Baptist Ministers' Conference.

-The church embraced as its Mission: To reach out to people with the saving power and love of Jesus Christ and to build them up in the faith.
+The church embraced this mission - To reach out to people with the saving power and love of Jesus Christ and to build them up in the faith.

 The mission would be accomplished by praising the Lord through worship, proclaiming the gospel through evangelism, petitioning the Lord through prayer, providing for the needs of the church and community through missions/outreach and preparing the believers for Christian life and service through Christian Education and discipleship.